shankarpandey7230/ReactPrankCalculator/README.md

 1. Define the buttons in calculator.

-2. try to use components so that that component reusability needs to be don
+2. try to use components so that that component reusability needs to be done

+3. Get the value of the pressed button and display on the screen

+4. Check the value and update it using use state